jsisaacs/JET/README.md

 ```
 &nbsp;

-To clear the whole exercise ArrayList
+To clear the whole exercise ArrayList:
 ```
 JET:> clear-exercise
 ```
 &nbsp;

-To render the exercise spreadsheet
+To render the exercise spreadsheet:
 ```
 JET:> spreadsheet
 ```